-2.0 These regulations must be read together with the University Charter, Statutes and the General Regulations of the Associate or Affiliate Status where applicable.
-Each department, school or institute shall to be guided by this General Academic Regulations.
+3.0 These regulations must be read together with the University Charter, Statutes, Lecturers' Guide and Student Handbook.
+This General Academic Regulations shall guide each school, department, centre or institute.

-3.0 NON-DISCRIMINATION POLICY
+3.1 NON-DISCRIMINATION POLICY

 In the tradition of Jesuits, and Catholic heritage, AJU is dedicated to research, innovation and intellectual excellence in all its forms.
 It embraces and recognises the diversity of the human family and their unique contributions especially in its staff and students.
 It therefore supports and advances the right of each individual to exist and to pursue their intellectual goals and ideals in mutual respect and gratitude.
 AJU, conscientious of its African heritage, dedicates itself to fostering and maintaining a humane environment for all peoples irrespective of race, colour, continental or national origin, sex, religion, culture, disability, age, marital or parental status, sexual orientation, military status, generic information or medical family history, social media status or other recognisable status morally binding.